Norfolk and Western 578: Preservation

 While the rest of the N&W's fleet of 4-6-2's were sold for scrap, No. 578 was donated to the Central Ohio Railfan Association of Worthington, Ohio in 1959.
-Upon arrival in Worthington, No. 578 was still in operational condition, so beginning in 1960, the association decided to use the locomotive to pull their own short-distance tourist trains for five times a year.
-This lasted until 1966, when the locomotive's flue time expired.
+Upon arrival in Worthington, No. 578 was still in operational condition.
+Beginning on July 10, 1960, No. 578 pulled the association's short-distance tourist trains, and the locomotive carried over 3,000 passengers during that year's operating season.
+In 1966, No. 578's flue time expired, and it had to be removed from service.
 Volunteers subsequently spent the next four years repairing No. 578's boiler in order to return the locomotive to service.
-Restoration work was completed in 1970, and the locomotive pulled a few more tourist trains on the now slightly extended line for the Association, which recently changed their name to the Ohio Railway Museum (ORM).
+Restoration work was completed in 1970, and No. 578 pulled some more tourist trains on the now-slightly extended line for the Association, which changed its name to the Ohio Railway Museum (ORM).